I have a thing for cars

 Step 3- Amp up the speed with leverage

 Imagine you’re driving on a long winding road with no sign of life in sight.
-It is a boring ride but you keep going and try to keep your mind on the destination but it’s tough.
+It is a boring ride but you keep going and try to keep your mind on the destination.

 Now imagine if you were part of an entourage of cars instead with all the cars are driving in the same direction, you keep each other company and make one or two stops to have a picnic.
 Sounds like more fun, right?